googlearchive/firebase-util/README.md

 ## JoinedSnapshot

-A wrapper on [DataSnapshot](https://www.firebase.com/docs/javascript/datasnapshot/index.html) containing data from all the joined paths, and providing most of the normal snapshot functionality with these exceptions:
+A wrapper on [DataSnapshot](https://www.firebase.com/docs/javascript/datasnapshot/index.html) containing data from all the joined paths, and providing most of the normal snapshot functionality with these minor variations:

    - **child**: once a child ref is obtained, parent() will not return back to this merged snapshot, but rather to the path of that child's actual parent!
    - **name**: returns an array of path names, one for each path